 - Fracture dissolution

 - Coupling between biogeochemistry and fluid flow in extreme subsurface environments

-- Biofouling in porous media
+- Biofouling and biodegradation in porous media

 Figure below shows two different iron precipitation patterns caused by change in hydrodynamic conditions.

 More details will be updated soon.